Cookie Consent by TermsFeed

 To sum up: Akkoma installation is easy and well documented, you have a lot of settings to customise your instance and can fine-tune your installation for your hardware capabilities.

-Misskey (and its forks)
+Misskey (and its forks like Firefish, etc.)

 Misskey is a very nice piece of software.
 I had some troubles to run it on FreeBSD (but I didn’t try that much) so I decided to fire up a Linux machine and use Docker.